ribice/glice/README.md

 - r [boolean - recursive] // returns dependencies of dependencies (single level only)
 - f [boolean - fileWrite] // writes all license files inside /licenses folder
 - i [string - ignoreFolders] // list of comma-separated folders that should be ignored
+- p [string - path] // path to be scanned in form of github.com/author/repo/
 - gh [string - githubAPIKey] // used to increase GitHub API's rate limit from 60req/h to 5000req/h
 ```